joldenb/wdi-orientation/README.md

 Also, if the computer does what you want it to do, you've succeeded.
 This can be really confusing, but generally, "No news is good news," with a computer.
 If you are ever unsure of what's happening "under the hood", use the **Read-Search-Ask** policy.
 Your peers and the Instructors are here to help.

-"If you want to run fast run alone, if you want to run long run together." - Keynan proverb.
+"If you want to run fast run alone, if you want to run long run together." - Kenyan proverb.

 <!--10:35 -->
 <!--10:35 10 miutes -->